evgeniyarbatov/evgeniyarbatov/README.md

 The next step came on one of the weekend runs.
 I thought that there was a lot of data collected by fitness watches but we do not know what to do with all of it.
 I decided to spend time exploring and making sense of fitness and location data.

 Getting lost during the ultra running races made me think more deeply about maps, navigation and practical limitations of the devices I carry.
-Inspired by finding new places to run in my neighborhood I started to explore OpenStreetMaps, as well as dive into GNSS systems and location accuracy.
+Inspired by finding new places to run in my neighborhood I explored OpenStreetMaps and GNSS systems.